Mental Health Services

 Lifestyle changes like focusing on self-care through regular exercise, healthy eating, and sufficient rest are all impactful ways to help support someone who is suffering from PPD.

 Post and peripartum depression are serious but treatable conditions that affect many new mothers.
-If you are experiencing symptoms of post or peripartum depression, call Pure Psychiatry of Michigan today or book an appointment online.
+If you are experiencing symptoms of post or peripartum depression, call Pure Psychiatry today or book an appointment online.